 The Pirelli P Zero tires did exactly what they were designed to do, and that is stick!

 If there was a negative, it is the limited adjustment options for the driver’s seat.
-The issue with the seat was not enough to dim my enthusiasm, as the Performante is truly a driver’s car and whether you take it out for a Sunday drive or to track day, it will satisfy the best and worst driver out there.
+The issue with the seat was not enough to dim my enthusiasm.
+The Performante is truly a driver’s car.
+Whether you take it out for a Sunday drive or to track day, it will satisfy the best and worst driver out there.